SwedbankPay/developer.swedbankpay.com/payments/swish/other-features.md

     "detail": "Bank system processing error."
 }
 ```
-##### Caused By
-* Bank system processing error.
-* Swish timed out waiting for an answer from the banks after payment was started.

 ### `swishalreadyinuse`

+Caused By:

+* The payer's Swish is already in use.

 {:.code-header}
+Example response swishalreadyinuse

 ```http
 HTTP/1.1 403 Forbidden